 Swapping out buttons on a fightstick couldn’t be easier.
-Don’t be intimidated by this, it’s actually a lot easier than you think and there are plenty of tutorials online that show you how to do this.
+Don’t be intimidated by this, it’s a lot easier than you think, and there are plenty of tutorials online that show you how to do this.

 3. Clean the fightstick

-This is usually a neglected part of the maintenance, but it’s quite important.
-I’ve had sticks that I thought had broken down, but after giving them a deep clean, they magically start working again.
+This is usually a neglected part of the maintenance, but it’s important.
+For example, I’ve had sticks that I thought had broken down, but after giving them a deep clean, they magically started working again.

-Cleaning a fightstick isn’t really that hard.
-In fact, I have a post that shows you exactly how to clean a Fightstick.
+Cleaning a fightstick isn’t that hard.
+I have a post that shows you exactly how to clean a Fightstick.

 4. Treat it properly

-As I said, these sticks are designed to take abuse, but that doesn’t mean treating it like a pinata.
+As I said, these sticks are designed to take abuse, but that doesn’t mean treating them like a pinata.
 Don’t be unnecessarily rough or abusive to your fightstick.

 Avoid dropping your fightstick for obvious reasons.
-Keep fluids like water, coffee, etc away from the stick.
+Instead, keep fluids like water, coffee, etc., away from the stick.